sapcc/fedIPA/README.md

-# tinyIPA
+# fedIPA

 ## Description

-Based upon $distribution (right now Fedora 31) this tooling creates with dracut an initramfs and extracts the kernel for booting a server via iPXE in an OpenStack-Ironic environment.
+Based upon Fedora this tooling creates with dracut an initramfs and extracts the kernel for booting a server via iPXE in an OpenStack-Ironic environment.

 ## Requirements